mvysny/karibu-testing/karibu-testing-v10/README.md

 That makes it impossible for Karibu-Testing to look up components inside of a Polymer Template.

 Fear not!
 It is still possible to use Karibu-Testing with Polymer Templates.
+There are three ways to work around the look-up issue:

+1. Set `includeVirtualChildrenInTemplates` to true (`TestingLifecycleHookKt.setIncludeVirtualChildrenInTemplates(true)`) -
+   the easiest option but also may expose too much.
+Use at your own risk.
-To work around the look-up issue, simply publish your `@Id`-annotated fields as `public` or `internal` (Kotlin) or with package visibility (Java), then call `_get(MyPolymerTemplate.class).myDiv` to obtain the reference to the div.
+2. Manual workaround: publish your `@Id`-annotated fields as `public` or `internal` (Kotlin) or with package visibility (Java), then call `_get(MyPolymerTemplate.class).myDiv` to obtain the reference to the div.
+3. Override `TestingLifecycleHook.getAllComponents()` to include fields from your templates.
+4. (the best) stop using templates in your app.

-Also you can still invoke event listeners (such as button clicks) easily since the event listeners are defined server-side.
+Any of the above will work; moreover you can still invoke event listeners (such as button clicks) easily since the event listeners are set to the 'component shells' from a server-side, and therefore they are accessible to Karibu.

+#### Manual Workaround

 Please see the following example code: